 - XMPP Extensible Messaging and Presence Protocol (XMPP) is a communications protocol for message-oriented middleware based on XML (Extensible Markup Language).
 The protocol was originally named Jabber, and was developed for near real-time, instant messaging (IM), presence information, and contact list maintenance.
 Designed to be extensible, the protocol has also been used for publish-subscribe systems, signalling for VoIP, video, file transfer, gaming, Internet of Things (IoT) applications such as the smart grid, and social networking services.
 Unlike most instant messaging protocols, XMPP is defined in an open standard and uses an open systems approach of development and application, by which anyone may implement an XMPP service and interoperate with other organizations' implementations. - bricked The word "brick", when used in reference to consumer electronics, describes an electronic device such as a phone, router, router, or tablet computer that, due to a serious misconfiguration, corrupted firmware, or a hardware problem, can no longer function, hence, is as useful as a "brick".
-78 - T1 An ITU-T and ETSI standard designed to carry digital signals over telephony trunks or lines at a bit rate of 1544 Mbit/s.
+81 - dscp Differentiated services or DiffServ is a computer networking architecture that specifies a simple, scalable and coarse-grained mechanism for classifying and managing network traffic and providing quality of service (QoS) on modern IP networks.
+DiffServ can, for example, be used to provide low-latency to critical network traffic such as voice or streaming media while providing simple best-effort service to non-critical services such as web traffic or file transfers.
+75, 80 - T1 An ITU-T and ETSI standard designed to carry digital signals over telephony trunks or lines at a bit rate of 1544 Mbit/s.
 Commonly used in North America and Japan. - UDP The User Datagram Protocol is a transport layer protocol providing a very simple model for packet transmission over a network without guarantees on order, reliability or retransmission of lost data.
-91 - Wi-Fi Wi-Fi, also spelled Wifi or WiFi, is a local area wireless technology that allows an electronic device to exchange data or connect to the internet using 2.4 GHz UHF and 5 GHz SHF radio waves.
+95 - Wi-Fi Wi-Fi, also spelled Wifi or WiFi, is a local area wireless technology that allows an electronic device to exchange data or connect to the internet using 2.4 GHz UHF and 5 GHz SHF radio waves.
 25 - Agent In Orchestra NG, an agent is a user who is a member of one or more queues. - Autoprovisioning Autoprovisioning is the process of auto configuring IP-phones via a central configuration server like Orchestra NG. - Domain In Orchestra NG, a domain is a single tenant which organizes togheter related user and extensions in a way that its configuration (dialplan, extensions, call routing, service classes, ...) is completely isolated from other users on the system.
 That level of separation is granted by SIP domains.
 Usually in Orchestra NG, a different domain is created for every company o tenant which uses the system.
-25, 36, 38 - RPM Red Hat Package Manager or RPM Package Manager (RPM) is a package management system.
+25, 36, 38

+- RPM Red Hat Package Manager or RPM Package Manager (RPM) is a package management system.
 The name RPM variously refers to the .rpm file format, files in this format, software packaged in such files, and the package manager itself.
 RPM was intended primarily for Linux distributions; the file format is the baseline package format of the Linux Standard Base.
-20 yum The Yellowdog Updater, Modified (yum) is an open-source command-line package-management utility for Linux operating systems using the RPM Package Manager.
+20 - Station ID A station ID is a short string (typically less than forty characters) which identifies the fax machine, and is printed as an header on received and sent documents.
+Usually denoted as "Called subscriber identification" or "Transmitting subscriber identification" when differentiating the receiving and trasmitting end. - yum The Yellowdog Updater, Modified (yum) is an open-source command-line package-management utility for Linux operating systems using the RPM Package Manager.
 20, 21

-Station ID A station ID is a short string (typically less than forty characters) which identifies the fax machine, and is printed as an header on received and sent documents.
-Usually denoted as "Called subscriber identification" or "Transmitting subscriber identification" when differentiating the receiving and trasmitting end.